vatesfr/xen-orchestra/disaster_recovery.md

 **Warning**: you should have a default SR configured on your targeted pool.

 You're DR VMs will be visible "on the other side" as soon the task is done.

+### Retention

+Retention, or **depth**, will also apply with the VM name. **If you change the VM name for any reason, it won't be rotated anymore.**

+Also, by default, the DR VM will have a "Disaster Recovery" tag.